brendt/stitcher.io/src/content/blog/2020-02-01-enums-without-enums.md

 - Enums should support value-specific behaviour
 - Value-specific conditions should be avoided at all costs

 Polymorphism can offer a solution here: each enum value can be represented by its own class, extending the `Boundaries` enum.
-Therefor, each value can implement its own version of `startIncluded` and `endIncluded`, returning a simple boolean.
+Therefore, each value can implement its own version of `startIncluded` and `endIncluded`, returning a simple boolean.

 Maybe we'd make something like this: